WZRC: WHOM and the Popes (1930 - 1960)

 On April 12, 1930, the station's call letters were changed to WHOM, standing for owner Harry O'Melia, operated by the New Jersey Broadcasting Company, with studios in Jersey City.
 At the start of 1933 WHOM was still limited to one-quarter of the airtime on its shared frequency, however during the year it was able to achieve full time operation.
 In April, it expanded to use of three-quarters of the hours, after the FRC refused to renew WNJ's license, and WHOM's owners purchased and silenced WKBO.
 A few weeks later, WBMS was acquired and shut down, giving WHOM unlimited use of its frequency.
 The station's format was a combination of educational programming, ethnic programming, sports, and some music.
 Among the personalities who broadcast on WHOM was African-American sportscaster Jocko Maxwell; by the time he joined the station in 1934, it had studios in Newark, and would later add a studio in New York.

 By 1940, the station was known for mainly its foreign language programming.
 On March 29, 1941, WHOM moved from 1450 kHz to 1480 kHz, its location ever since, as part of the implementation of the North American Regional Broadcasting Agreement.
 In 1944, WHOM was sold to the Iowa Broadcasting Company.
 But the new parent company, better known as Cowles Broadcasting, did not own the station long.
 Arrangements were made to sell it to Generoso Pope, owner of the Italo-Americano Publishing Company, in late 1946.
 Pope finalized the acquisition, and then operated the station with a combination of news, ethnic music, and educational programs, as before.
 The Popes built a media empire, including: The National Enquirer, Il Progresso Italo-Americano, Il Bollettino della Sera, Il Corriere d'America, and the Philadelphia daily L'Opinione.
 Pope used his influence through his media empire to secure the vote of the election of President Franklin D. Roosevelt, and Harry S. Truman.

 In the late 1940s, WHOM introduced a new popular music program; it featured the city's only interracial deejay team, Willie Bryant and Ray Carroll.
 Their WHOM program lasted until 1954, at which time the general manager decided he wanted a change; Bryant believed it was due to a complaint from a sponsor.

-In 1950 the station's studios moved to New York City.
+In December 1950, the station received permission to move its main studio location from Jersey City to New York City.